Introduction to Latin squares

 5b; partitioning LS’s of same order in structure types according to common symmetry;

-6 ; determining the IUC designation (point and planar group notation) of Latin squares and – structures
+6 ; establishing the IUC designation (in planar classes and groups) for Latin squares and – fields